Click image for more information

 visit some of my friends that I hadn't seen in a while (and some that I had yet

 I had already wire brushed and sanded down the dust shield, mounting brackets, and disc rotors.
 A coat of primer and some flat black paint rounded out the pre-mod work.
 I mic'd the rotors to ensure they were still within minimum standards for rotor thickness.
 The calipers were in pretty bad shape and rather than deal with a rebuild kit, I opted for rebuilt units.
+Sometimes that is the best option when doing a project like this one.

 To help improve the overall performance of the TJ's brakes, I